amperity/amperity-docs/amperity_reference/source/attribute_compound_total_value_of_orders.rst

 .. attribute-compound-total-value-of-orders-segments-start

-To find the total values of orders for customers who made orders within a specified date range, start with the **Total Value of Orders** attribute located under **Transactional Behaviors**:
+To find the total values of orders for customers who made orders within a specified date range, start with the **Total Value of Orders** attribute located under **Purchase behaviors**:

 .. attribute-compound-total-value-of-orders-segments-end